cogsandsquigs/website/src/content/blog/Surviving-Early-Action.md

 series: college
 ---

-So...
-Where have I been?
+So... where have I been?

 For those who don't know, the Early Action/Early Decision (EA/ED) deadline just passed a few days ago (4, at the time of writing).
 This means that any and all schools who have deadlines for EA/ED application pools have just closed, and you can't apply to them in the EA/ED pools anymore.
 It was a *lot* of work to get here, and I had to figure a lot of things out for myself with not a lot of guidance, at least for some less-heard-of things.